 - Lateral raise

 - Bicep curl

-Walking is an accessible and effective cardio exercise that to get your blood flowing, strengthen your legs and arms, stretch your lower limbs, and improve your mobility and balance.
+Walking is an accessible and effective cardio exercise that gets your blood flowing, strengthen your legs and arms, and even stretches your lower limbs.
 While distance and step goals differ from person to person, doctors recommend that seniors age 65 and older aim for 2.5 hours of walking every week.